Skip to main content

 Deployment

 A deployment is one attempt to bring a commit alive.
-It carries a status, an event log, a public-URL map, and (for ephemeral runs) a TTL.
-Statuses move through:
+It carries a status, an event log, a public-URL map, and — for ephemeral runs — a TTL.
+Every deployment belongs to an environment: the environment is the definition of what runs, and the deployment is one live run of it.

 queued → building → deploying → healthy

-cancelled (you cancelled, or a newer commit superseded mid-build)
+cancelled you cancelled, or a newer commit took over mid-build

-Every transition appends a row to the deployment event log, which the UI renders as a phase ladder and the API streams over SSE.
-See the statuses reference and event kinds reference.
+Every transition appends to the event log, which the UI renders as a phase ladder.
+See Statuses & events.

 A deployment can be ephemeral — created with a TTL (default 5 minutes for manual deploys).
-The TTL clock starts when status flips to healthy, not when the deploy was created, so slow builds don’t eat into your preview window.
-When the TTL elapses, slipway tears the tenant namespace down and marks the deployment superseded.
-PR-driven and push-driven deployments are not ephemeral.
-They live until superseded by a newer commit (push) or torn down on PR close (PR).
+The clock starts when the status reaches healthy, not when the deploy was created, so a slow build doesn’t eat your preview window.
+When it elapses, slipway tears the deployment down.
+Pull-request and default-branch deployments are not ephemeral.
+They live until a newer commit supersedes them or the PR closes.

 Supersession